roberttidey/RPi_Cam_Web_Interface/README.md

 Tech changed from GET to POST and download moved into preview.php

 20th Feb 2015
-Change style of preview to a group of thumbnails
+Change style of preview to a group of thumbnails.
+Styling of preview improved and preview.css added to css folder